status-im/specs/docs/stable/1-client.md

 By having a bloom filter where only the topics you are interested in are set, you reveal which messages you are interested in.
 This is a fundamental trade-off between bandwidth usage and privacy, though the trade-off space is likely suboptimal in terms of the [Anonymity](https://eprint.iacr.org/2017/954.pdf) [trilemma](https://petsymposium.org/2019/files/hotpets/slides/coordination-helps-anonymity-slides.pdf).

-**Mailserver client privacy:**
+**`Mailserver client` privacy:**

-A mailserver client has to trust a mailserver, which means they can send direct traffic.
+A `Mailserver client` has to trust a `Mailserver`, which means they can send direct traffic.
 This reveals what topics / bloom filter a node is interested in, along with its peerID (with IP).

 **Privacy guarantees not rigorous:**

-Privacy for Whisper hasn't been studied rigorously for various threat models like global passive adversary, local active attacker, etc. This is unlike e.g. Tor and mixnets.
+Privacy for Whisper or Waku hasn't been studied rigorously for various threat models like global passive adversary, local active attacker, etc. This is unlike e.g. Tor and mixnets.

 **Topic hygiene:**